Marsel Çaka

-Marsel Çaka (born 31 March 1995) is an Albanian footballer who currently plays as a goalkeeper for Dinamo in the Albanian First Division.
+Marsel Çaka (born 31 March 1995) is an Albanian footballer who currently plays as a goalkeeper for FC Salzweg.

 Club career

 Çaka is a product of the KF Tirana academy which he joined as a child, before being promoted to the senior team in January 2013 where he featured in 5 league games in the 2012–13 season.
 He became the club's first choice goalkeeper for the first half of the 2013–14 season at the age of just 18.
 The return of veteran goalkeeper Ilion Lika meant that Çaka became the second choice goalkeeper.

 On 9 September, Çaka signed a long time contract with the club and was immediately loaned to Albanian First Division side Kamza for the rest of the season.

 International career

 Under-19

 Çaka was part of the Albania U19 team selected for the 2013 Mediterranean Games in Mersin, Turkey.
 He featured in the last game of the tournament against Italy, coming on as a 44th-minute substitute for Aldo Teqja in the 3–1 loss for the seventh place, meaning Albania finished in last place in the tournament.

 He made his international debut for Albania U19 in a 5-1 friendly win over Montenegro.